Explore fashion as a complex cultural phenomenon

 This course introduces students to quantitative and qualitative research methods as they apply to communication and media studies.
 Students will acquire skill in examining various communication and media issues by conducting an original research project.

-Major Electives (21 Credits)
+Major Electives (21 credits)

 Seven of the following (at least three courses must be at 300-level or above)